alaaddinerenn/llm-research-and-projects/README.md

 # llm-research-and-projects
-This repository consist of the projects that are implemented by Python and LangChain framework during my research on LLM's.
+This repository consist of the projects that are implemented by Python and LangChain framework during my research on LLMs.

-In this research, firstly I focused on how LLM's work and their architecture.
+In this research, firstly I focused on how LLMs work and their architecture.
 After understanding these topics, I focused on the prompting tecniques and the RAG technique.

 ## Topics
-- **How LLM's Work**
+- **How LLMs Work**
 - **Transformer Architecture**
 - **Pre-Tranining and Fine-Tuning**
 - **Tokenization**